Museum and the Arts

 With its signature 1950s-style marquee out front, Oberlin’s Apollo Theatre is synonymous with quality, family friendly movies shown at reasonable prices.
 The single-screen movie theater has shown old-school, reel-to-reel films to enthusiastic audiences since 1913.

-The renovated theater, located downtown at 19 E. College St., has 840 seats, an indoor ticket center, an expanded concession area, a new sound system and digital projector.
+The renovated theater, located downtown at 19 E. College St., has a 411-seat single-screen main theater and a 61-seat screening room on the ground level, an indoor ticket center, an expanded concession area, a new sound system and digital projector.
 It also sports a media education center with editing labs, an animation area, a recording studio and a small projection screening room.
 Students can create movies and other media and share it with the community in the theater.

 Famed for its acoustics and beauty, Finney Chapel stands at the heart of Oberlin's intellectual and musical life.
 Architect Cass Gilbert’s Romanesque arches and oak pews give the place a grand majesty, while a monumental C.B.
 Fisk pipe organ lends a genuinely soulful feel.